 Would you like a robot to assist you with tasks around the home?
 What kinds of jobs would you be comfortable leaving a robot to do?
 Would you trust one to take care of your child or an elderly parent?
 This week's show is "The Social Lives of Robots."

 What Is It

 Machines might surpass humans in terms of computational intelligence, but when it comes to social intelligence, they’re not very sophisticated.
 They have difficulty reading subtle cues—like body language, eye gaze, or facial expression—that we pick up on automatically.
 As robots integrate more and more into human life, how will they figure out the codes for appropriate behavior in different contexts?
 Can social intelligence be learned via an algorithm?
 And how do we design socially smart robots to be of special assistance to children, older adults, and people with disabilities?
-Josh and Ray read the room with Elaine Short from Tufts University, co-author of more than 20 papers on human-robot interaction, including "Robot moderation of a collaborative game: Towards socially assistive robotics in group interactions."
+Josh and Ray read the room with Elaine Short from Tufts University, co-author of more than 20 papers on human-robot interaction, including "No fair!!
+An interaction with a cheating robot."

 Part of our series The Human and the Machine.

 Can robots learn to read social cues?
 Is it possible to derive empathy from an algorithm?
 Ray questions the necessity of socially intelligent robots for jobs that humans already do well.
 Plus, she is skeptical about how numbers and computing data can create something as complex as social intelligence.
 Josh, however, argues that it is useful for robots to learn how to read social cues because they must navigate different environments and spaces.